paul-duvall/100-days-of-code/log-r2.md

 Project:
 - Updated blog with post on AJAX
+- Wrote a blog post about freeCodeCamp - Javascript Data Structures and Algorithms

 Thoughts: Also spent some time looking at websites for local organisations in preparation for approaching some about making a site!
 Also started a list of local web design agencies in preparation for contacting them in the new year.